-- 1. Select the jurisdiction where you are claiming the credit.
+- select the jurisdiction where you are claiming the credit, and

-- 2. Enter the amount of the receipts on which the tax was paid (not the amount of tax paid) in the "Credits against taxable sales and services" box for that locality.
+- enter the amount of the receipts on which the tax was paid (not the amount of tax paid) in the "Credits against taxable sales and services" field for that jurisdiction.

 If you can't assign credits to a specific jurisdiction, you can't claim the credit on your return.
 Apply for a refund using Form AU-11, Application for Credit or Refund of Sales or Use Tax and provide substantiating documentation that will allow us to determine the correct jurisdiction.

 Taxes paid to another state (reciprocal tax credit)

 If you paid tax to another state, you may be entitled to claim a reciprocal credit for tax paid.
 The reciprocal tax credit isn't automatic.
 New York State only allows a reciprocal tax credit for specific situations in various states (not every state).